leon-thomm/ryvencore/docs/features.md

 There is a list of available flow themes (which I want to expand as far as possible).
 You can choose one via `Session.design.set_flow_theme()`.
 Currently available flow themes are `Samuel 1d`, `Samuel 1l`, `Samuel 2d`, `Samuel 2l`, `Ueli`, `Blender`, `Simple`, `Toy` and `Tron`.
 To make sure you can create a look that fits in nicely wherever you might integrate your editor, you can customize the colors for all the above themes using a config json file and passing it to the design using `Sessiong.design.load_from_config(filepath)`.
 The json file should look like this, for any value you can either write "default" or a specific color in hex format (also compatible with alpha values):

 ??? note "config file"
-    You can also specify the initial flow theme, the performance mode (`'pretty'` or `'past'`) and animations (which currently don't work I think).
+    You can also specify the initial flow theme, the performance mode (`'pretty'` or `'fast'`) and animations (which currently don't work I think).
     ```python
     {
       "init flow theme": "Samuel 1l",